Gravitationally-induced entanglement in cold atoms: Introduction

-However, an experimental field that has been overlooked for GIE tests is cold atomic gases.
-As pointed out in the pioneering work of Marletto and Vedral \cite{marletto2017gravitationallyinduced}, the idea of GIE can be extended to many physical systems, including cold atoms.
-However, the example test proposed in \cite{marletto2017gravitationallyinduced} again involved a microsolid, and so far discussions on using cold atomic gases for GIE have been limited to a proposal where the gas is only used as the probe for inferring entanglement with a massive solid object in a superposition of locations \cite{carney2021using}, and which has been shown to not be a robust enough test of quantum gravity \cite{universe8020058,PhysRevResearch.4.013024,PhysRevResearch.4.013023,carney2021comment}.
 This lack of cold-atom proposals for GIE is perhaps surprising given the advancements in cold atom tests in recent years, and that this is a well-established field for quantum technology that has reached industrial applications \cite{bongs2019taking}.
 For example, superpositions over a distance of $54\,\mathrm{cm}$ have been achieved in cold atomic gases \cite{kovachy2015quantum,PhysRevLett.118.183602}, as well as quantum squeezing and entanglement \cite{Chapman2012,Oberthaler2014,hosten2016measurement,Treutlein2018,Klempt2018,Oberthaler2018}; they also offer highly-repeatable experiments, and have been found to provide remarkable test-beds of classical gravity, such as tests of the equivalence principle \cite{Zhou2015}, Newton's constant and in gravimetry \cite{Tino_2021}.
 One explanation for the lack of investigations is that it was thought that the states required to test quantum gravity needed to be very non-classical \cite{bassi2017gravitational}, such as N00N or Schr\"{o}dinger cat states, which appear harder to achieve in cold atoms than microsolids, or that the mass density required to test quantum gravity needed to be that of microsolids and thus unattainable to cold atom experiments \cite{Aspelmeyer2022}.

+Here, we consider a cold-atomic gas proposal for GIE, demonstrating that cold atoms provide promising systems for such tests, with no need for N00N states or densities of microsolids.